 Physicians and Providers

-The five physicians on staff at The Seattle Arthritis Clinic are board certified in internal medicine and rheumatology.
+The seven physicians on staff at The Seattle Arthritis Clinic are board certified in internal medicine, rheumatology, behavioral health and dietary professionals.
 In addition to being on staff at Northwest Hospital & Medical Center, they are also members of the clinical faculty at the University of Washington and involved in ongoing clinical research.
 All of our physiciansindex are certified in bone densitometry, and members of the American College of Rheumatology.

 Every member of the clinical staff at The Seattle Arthritis Clinic has extensive experience in treating rheumatologic conditions.
 Our comprehensive patient care team includes registered nurses, certified nurse's assistants, medical assistants and a nurse practitioner who work together with your physician to develop a treatment plan that meets your individual needs.
 Our approach is based on a combination of leading-edge techniques, the latest research and proven clinical methods.